Fall 2025: family fun in Montréal

 From the Plateau to Villeray to Rosemont

 Get a fresh new look at the lively Plateau Mont-Royal with Les Fouines du Plateau, an outdoor activity that links nine can’t-miss neighbourhood attractions between Saint-Denis Street and Coloniale Street.
 Indulge in public art, architecture, gourmet and educational stop-offs as you roam the Plateau’s pretty streets and back alleys at your own leisure.
-There’s lots for kids to discover along n Mont-Royal Avenue; likewise on Saint-Denis Street where hands-on fun awaits at the Céramic Café, a ceramic painting studio for both young and young-at-heart creative types.
+There’s lots for kids to discover along Mont-Royal Avenue and on Saint-Denis Street, where hands-on fun awaits at Café La Chouette, a cake and cookie shop that offers cookie decorating workshops.

 Outremont and Westmount